KarimDahawy/Vehicle-Detection-and-Tracking/README.md

 **The goals / steps of this project are the following:**

-	1. Perform a Histogram of Oriented Gradients (HOG) feature extraction on a labeled training set of images and train a classifier Linear SVM classifier
+	1. Perform a Histogram of Oriented Gradients (HOG) feature extraction on a labeled training set of images
-	2. Optionally, you can also apply a color transform and append binned color features, as well as histograms of color, to your HOG feature vector.
+	2. Apply a color transform and append binned color features, as well as histograms of color, to your HOG feature vector.
-	3. for those first two steps don't forget to normalize your features and randomize a selection for training and testing.
+	3. Normalize your features and randomize a selection for training and testing.
+	4. Train a classifier Linear SVM classifier.
-	4. Implement a sliding-window technique and use your trained classifier to search for vehicles in images.
+	5. Implement a sliding-window technique and use your trained classifier to search for vehicles in images.
-	5. Run your pipeline on a video stream (start with the test_video.mp4 and later implement on full project_video.mp4)
+	6. Run your pipeline on a video stream.
-	6. create a heat map of recurring detections frame by frame to reject outliers and follow detected vehicles.
+	7. create a heat map of recurring detections frame by frame to reject outliers and follow detected vehicles.
-	7. Estimate a bounding box for vehicles detected.
+	8. Estimate a bounding box for vehicles detected.

 -------------------------------------------------------------------------------------------------------------------------------
 [//]: # (Image References)